yixinL7/BRIO/README.md

 ```console
 python main.py --cuda --gpuid [list of gpuid] --config [name of the config (cnndm/xsum)] -l
 ```
+The checkpoints and log will be saved in a subfolder of `./cache`.
 #### Example: training on CNNDM
 ```console
 python main.py --cuda --gpuid 0 1 2 3 --config cnndm -l